American Cancer Society Guidelines for the Early Detection of Cancer

 High Risk for Lung Cancer

-The US Preventative Services Task Force recommends annual screening if you are between the ages of 55 and 80 and have smoked at least 30 pack-years, even if you have quit during the past fifteen years.
+Sarah Cannon recommends screening with low-dose CT scan for current smokers between the ages of 55 and 74, and also those who have quit within the past 15 years and who have at least a 30 pack-year smoking history.
 (Pack-years are calculated by multiplying the number of packs smoked per day by the number of years a person has smoked.)

 Those with current lung cancer symptoms are not eligible.